csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Many OLAP systems are implemented as client-server systems.
 The server contains the relational database as well as any MOLAP data cubes.
 Client systems obtain views of the data by communicating with the server.

-A naı̈ve way of computing the entire data cube (all groupings) on a relation is to use any standard algorithm for computing aggregate operations, one group- ing at a time.
+A naı̈ve way of computing the entire data cube (all groupings) on a relation is to use any standard algorithm for computing aggregate operations, one grouping at a time.
 The naı̈ve algorithm would require a large number of scans of the relation.
 A simple optimization is to compute an aggregation on, say, (_item name_, _color_) from an aggregation (_item name_, _color_, _clothes size_), instead of from

 the original relation.
 For the standard SQL aggregate functions, we can compute an aggregate with

-grouping on a set of attributes _A_ from an aggregate with grouping on a set of at- tributes _B_ if _A_ ⊆ _B_; you can do so as an exercise (see Exercise 5.24), but note that to compute **avg**, we additionally need the **count** value.
-(For some nonstandard aggregate functions, such as median, aggregates cannot be computed as above; the optimization described here does not apply to such _non-decomposable_ aggre- gate functions.)
+grouping on a set of attributes _A_ from an aggregate with grouping on a set of attributes _B_ if _A_ ⊆ _B_; you can do so as an exercise (see Exercise 5.24), but note that to compute **avg**, we additionally need the **count** value.
+(For some nonstandard aggregate functions, such as median, aggregates cannot be computed as above; the optimization described here does not apply to such _non-decomposable_ aggregate functions.)
 The amount of data read drops significantly by computing an aggregate from another aggregate, instead of from the original relation.
 Further improvements are possible; for instance, multiple groupings can be computed on a single scan of the data.

 Early OLAP implementations precomputed and stored entire data cubes, that is, groupings on all subsets of the dimension attributes.
 Precomputation allows OLAP queries to be answered within a few seconds, even on datasets that may contain millions of tuples adding up to gigabytes of data.
 However, there are 2_n_ groupings with _n_ dimension attributes; hierarchies on attributes increase the number further.
 As a result, the entire data cube is often larger than the original relation that formed the data cube and in many cases it is not feasible to store the entire data cube.